 - Watch for pests like spider mites, aphids and whiteflies

 - If you see any signs of pests or disease, contact your local garden center for advice

 Treubii Moonlight Propagation

-Please keep them in moist peat moss until they root well enough to be transplanted into pots filled with potting soil.
+Keep them in moist peat moss until they root well enough to be transplanted into pots filled with potting soil.
 You can also use rooting hormone powder to increase their chances of survival.
 Transplanting must be done carefully as it might damage roots.

-Seeds must be sown in early spring or late winter when the temperature is warm enough for germination but not hot as it may kill young seedlings prematurely.
+Seeds must be sown in early spring or late winter when temperature is warm enough for germination but not hot as it may kill young seedlings prematurely.

 FAQs on How to Take Care of Treubii Moonlight

 Having yellow leaves on your plant is a sign that something is wrong.
 It could be due to under-watering, overwatering, improper lighting, or over fertilizing.

 Other reasons could be that they may be suffering from a disease or infection.
 Always seek professional help if you’re not sure why your plant has yellow leaves.